 Probationary periods usually run anywhere from 3 to 6 months during which you can be dismissed for no apparent reason.
 You can only be on probation once during your employment with that particular employer, after which your full employment contract applies.
 No sick time is given during this time and should you terminate your employment during probation, you will most likely incur a ‘labor ban’.
 Probation periods in Dubai are required by law.

 There are 'unlimited' and 'limited' contracts of which the ‘unlimited’ is renewable, an indefinite and is terminable with a 30-day notice after the probationary period is fulfilled.
 The period of your residency visa in Dubai can come into play with this contract and its length of validity.
 The ‘limited’ contract is for a definite period of time of employment.
 No renewal is guaranteed and early termination by either party carries with it certain penalties.

-Although they are not mandatory, letters pertaining to the offer of acceptance by your future employer are frequently sent to applicants that have ‘passed the interview and review process’ for their perspective employer.
-These letters consist of several details including basic salary, conditions of taking a leave of absence, benefits and of course, a detailed job description.
+Although they are not mandatory, letters pertaining to the offer of acceptance by your future employer are frequently sent to applicants who have ‘passed the interview and review process’ for their perspective employer.
+These letters may include various details including basic salary, conditions of taking a leave of absence, benefits and a detailed job description.
 As long as the necessary required copies of the appropriate contract are filed with the stipulated organization, both you and your employer will have an equal legal format on which to base any complaints.

 Rules to be followed when terminating Limited Contract